Aramantos/MS1-World-Wide-Web/README.md

 *   Add more pages so that all information from the original site will be displayed.
 *   Adding more animations and transitions for a more visually pleasing site.
-*   There is a lot of unused visual real-estate on a bigger screen, I would like to add more js connectivity and network visuals at a later date.
+*   To make use of the unused visual real-estate on a bigger screen, I will add more JS connectivity and network visuals at a later date.

 ** **

 #### **Testing**

 ** **

-Checked compatibility in Safari, Chrome, Firefox

-Give examples of tested devices on tools and real life

 **Screen Testing**